bloomberg/phabricator-tools/py/abd.md

 * `abdi_processargs.py` -
 Process the arguments for a single repository and execute.
 * `abdi_processrepo.py` -
-abd automates the creation and landing of reviews from branches
+abd automates the creation and landing of reviews from branches.
 * `abdmail_mailer.py` -
 Send mails to interested parties about pre-specified conditions.
 * `abdt_branch.py` -